RocketCommunicationsInc/astro/packages/angular/README.md

   }
 ```

+- Presently all components work with an exception of `rux-checkbox`, `rux-switch`, and `rux-input` which presently do not support native `ngModel` and `formControl` integration

 - This version bundles all components (no tree-shaking) in order to avoid having to use `defineCustomElements` each time you want to use an astro component.
 Because of this, the bundle size is larger.

 - CSS custom properties for our angular-wrapped components are undefined out of the box, thus the necessity for the CSS import.